An Illustrated History of Esko and Thomson Township

 Esko’s schools and scholars have been the pride of the community for generations.
 Emerging from the ashes of the 1918 Fire, the independent school district became a model for others, and it continues to reap state and regional awards for academic and extracurricular excellence.
 A major chapter is devoted to the schools, including sidebars on horse-drawn schoolbuses, the Esko Cannery and the state's first Future Farmers of America program.

-The chapter on Esko's businesses will stir many memories as we revisit the founding of RAM Insurance, Arrowhead Creamery, Mattinen's Barbershop (and post office), Juntti's stores (including the one in Harney), Hank's Cafe, Moses Chevrolet, the Co-op Store, Smith's Hatchery, S.R.
-Bergstedt's various enterprises, Kinnunen Lumber, Meadowbrook Dairy and many more...plus, in more recent years, Widdes Feed and Farm Supply, Hammarlund Landscaping, Townsend's Sugar Camp and Quarter Master Buffalo.
+The chapter on Esko's businesses will stir many memories as we revisit the founding of RAM Insurance, Arrowhead Creamery, Mattinen's Barbershop (and post office), Juntti's stores, Hank's Cafe, Moses Chevrolet, the Co-op, Smith's Hatchery, S.R.
+Bergstedt's various enterprises, Kinnunen Lumber, Meadowbrook Dairy and many more...plus, in more recent years, Widdes Feed and Farm Supply, Hammarlund Landscaping, Townsend's Sugar Camp, Quarter Master Buffalo and Barnes Care Assisted Living.

 And there is a lot of sports coverage, to be sure.
 Recognition of Esko’s name throughout the state and region is often tied directly to the perennial success of its teams and athletes: the Eskomos.

-Esko’s evolution into today’s lively little suburb is addressed in full, as is so much more...early logging and sawmill operations, a trip down the Midway River, Jay Cooke State Park, the impact of two world wars, the Esko Locker Plant, the founding of the Esko Volunteer Fire Department.
+Esko’s evolution into today’s lively little suburb is addressed in full, as is so much more...early logging camps and sawmills, a trip down the Midway River, Jay Cooke State Park, the impact of two world wars, the Esko Locker Plant, the founding of the Esko Volunteer Fire Department.

-But for now, suffice to say the book is also lavishly illustrated with photos, maps and artwork.
-The producers are hopeful it will become another of Esko’s many treasures.
+The book is also lavishly illustrated with about 160 photos, many in color, and nine topical maps.
+The producers are hopeful that Esko's Corner will become another of Thomson Township's many treasures.